-Doubleday published Grace Paley's first collection of short stories, The Little Disturbances of Man, in 1959.
-Based on its glowing reviews, Doubleday tried to persuade her to write a novel.
+Grace Paley’s first collection of short stories, The Little Disturbances of Man, was published by Doubleday in 1959.
+Based on its glowing critical reception, Doubleday tried to persuade her to write a novel.
 She spent two or three years on this effort, but then abandoned it.
-In 1968, a different publisher, Viking, reissued The Little Disturbances of Man.
-As Walter Clemons observed in Newsweek, this was "an event almost without parallel in the forlorn history of short-story collections."
+In 1968, a different publisher.
+Viking, republished The Little Disturbances of Man.
+As Walter clemons observed in Newsweek, this was “an event almost without parallel in the forlorn history of short-story collections.”

 Her next two volumes of short stories were published by Farrar, Straus & Giroux – Enormous Changes at the Last Minute in 1974 and Later the Same Day in 1985.

 The paperback edition of Enormous Changes at the Last Minute is published by Farrar, Straus & Giroux.Viking Penguin publishes the paperback editions of The Little Disturbances of Man and Later the Same Day.

 Her short stories have appeared in the New Yorker, Ms., Fiction, Mother Jones and other

 A popular and respected teacher of writing, Grace Paley’s stories have been used as models in writing workshops.
 She began teaching in the early 1960s with courses at Columbia and Syracuse universities and then became a member of the faculty of Sarah Lawrence College in Bronxville, New York.
 She has also taught at the graduate school of City College in New York.
 Grace Paley married a motion picture cameraman, Jess Paley, in 1942.
 They were divorced and in 1972 she married her second husband, a landscape architect and author, Robert Nichols.